top of page

 'This makes sense that this is really hard for you.'

-'I know you want to be seen and heard, but in the past, reacting has caused you more hurt.'
+'I know that you want to be seen and heard, but in the past, reacting has caused you more hurt.'

 'Be gentle and do something calming and nourishing for yourself.'